GoogleCloudPlatform/emblem/website/README.md

 To enable end-user authentication within the application, you'll need to set up [Cloud Identity Platform](https://cloud.google.com/identity-platform).

-To do this, you must [configure Google as an identity platform](https://cloud.google.com/identity-platform/docs/web/google#configuring_as_a_provider) to enable G Suite-based authentication.
+To do this, you must [configure Google as an Identity Platform](https://cloud.google.com/identity-platform/docs/web/google#configuring_as_a_provider) to enable G Suite-based authentication.

 **Note:** end-user authentication is required to access some - _but not all_ - application pages.